Includes

 Encouraging Family Engagement

-Getting Ready is an evidence-based family engagement approach that increases school readiness among children ages 5 and younger.
-The approach supports children’s learning and development by strengthening relationships among children, parents and educators.
-Early childhood professionals receive training and ongoing coaching to have lasting impacts.
+Getting Ready is an evidence-based family engagement approach that boosts learning and development among children ages 5 and younger by strengthening relationships among children, parents and educators.

 • Preschool children receiving the Getting Ready program were better than 75% of their peers in handling their emotions, managing their behavior and developing sustaining relationships; and tested better than 80% of their peers in language and early reading abilities.